In the guide below, we discuss the world’s coal resources and reserves.

 One report indicated that the world consumed 8,561,852,178 tons (short tons, st) of coal in the year 2016

-Converting short tons to Gt, this is roughly 7.76 Gt
+Converting short tons to Gt, this might be roughly 7.76 Gt

 Will We Run Out Of Coal, & If So, When?